cloudflare/cloudflare-docs/content/network/true-client-ip-header.md

 # Understanding the True-Client-IP Header

-Enabling the True-Client-IP Header adds the [`True-Client-IP` header](/fundamentals/reference/http-request-headers/#true-client-ip-enterprise-plan-only) to all requests to your origin server, which includes the end user’s IP address.
+Enabling the True-Client-IP Header adds the [`True-Client-IP` header](/fundamentals/reference/http-request-headers/#true-client-ip-enterprise-plan-only) to all requests to your origin server, which includes the end user's IP address.

 ## Availability